fHDHR/fHDHR_Docs/docs/usage.md

 ## Setup

-Now that you have fHDHR running, You can navigate (in a web browser) to the IP:Port from the configuration step above.
+Now that you have fHDHR running, you can navigate (in a web browser) to the IP:Port from the configuration step above.

 If you did not setup a `discovery_address` in your config, SSDP will be disabled.
 This is not a problem as clients like Plex can have the IP:Port entered manually!

 You can copy the xmltv link from the webUI and use that in your client software to provide Channel Guide information.